eggsy/website/README.md

 > This is a Nuxt.js Fully Static website, so you can use/host it anywhere!

 After almost a year that I have published my website's source code on GitHub, I've been working on a new and better version.
-All I had to do was learn TailwindCSS, Nuxt.js, and Vue.js better.
-It's been a long journey since I pushed myself into the TailwindCSS world, but it was amazing!
+All I had to do was learn Tailwind CSS, Nuxt.js, and Vue.js better.
+It's been a long journey since I pushed myself into the Tailwind CSS world, but it was amazing!
 It doesn't give you any components; it asks you to create your ones!
 And that is the most important thing to improve yourself in my opinion.
 It's been a great learning experience for me, and I think I've learned and improved myself a lot.

 It is my website that I use daily, so I had to include everything that I needed.
 You'll see some pages that may not be suitable for you, but this is a real-world app, and I need them 😅